aktos-io/aecad/README.md

 - Support for Test Driven Development: Every subproject might require its own test procedure.
 Test procedures will be defined within schematics and concatenated as a checklist on demand.
 - Inherit from Kicad
   - Selecting a component in schematic/PCB will show where it is located on PCB/schematic.
+- "How do I" section: It will be possible to "record" full/portion of a drawing which will be used for tutorial purposes.
+That will make it possible to create tutorials from real-world applications.

 ### Schematic editor
   - Create new components easily